 - Issues that can cause stress and tension, such as temperature inside the vehicle, and traffic jams.

-Many drivers, unfortunately, are in that much of a rush nowadays, these could be due to the pressure of work or even family life, so will ignore any symptoms of fatigue, or will not even realise they are showing signs of fatigue.
+Many drivers, unfortunately, are in that much of a rush nowadays, these could be due to the pressure of work or even family life, so will ignore any symptoms of fatigue, or will not even realize they are showing signs of fatigue.

 Signs to be aware of include;